upstate-csci-236-master/master-program-recommender/README.md

 # Terminology

 ```
-program-user - the person running your program who is looking for book recommendations
+program-user: the person running your program who is looking for book recommendations
-recommendation-user - these come from the recommendation file and are compared against the requested-user
+recommendation-user: these come from the recommendation file and are compared against the requested-user
-requested-user - recommendation-user that the program user is asking for their recommendations to be based upon
+requested-user: recommendation-user that the program user is asking for their recommendations to be based upon
-rating averages - the average recommendation for each book
+rating averages: the average recommendation for each book
-books-list - list of the names of all the books known to your program, read in from a file, the name of the file comes from the command line
+books-list: list of the names of all the books known to your program, read in from a file, the name of the file comes from the command line
-average-ratings - a list of tuples that contains the averages of the ratings from the top three recommendation for a each book
+average-ratings: a list of tuples that contains the averages of the ratings from the top three recommendation for a each book
-ratings-dictionary - a dictionary containing each recommendation-user and their list of ratings for each book
+ratings-dictionary: a dictionary containing each recommendation-user and their list of ratings for each book
 ```

 # Implementation Details: